numalariamodeling/faculty-enrich-2022/content/lessons/_index.md

     + Vector control: ITNs, IRS, and larvicides
     + Drug campaigns
 - Event reporting (Obj 2d)
-- Run various interventions in the simulation and examine the output (Obj 2c, 2e)
+- Run various interventions in the simulation and examine the output (Obj 2d, 2e)

 **Week 4: Build and run experiments**

-- Learn how to run multiple simulations within an experiment (Obj 2a, 2c)
+- Learn how to run simulations with multiple seeds within an experiment (Obj 2c, 2d, 2g)
-- Learn how to run factorial experiment (Obj 2c)
+- Learn how to run factorial experiment (Obj 2c, 2d, 2g)

 **Week 5**